funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/auth.md

 ## Logout

-This logs out all authenticated instances of the wallet including the leader.
+This logs out all authenticated instances of the Wallet, including the leader.

 ```ts
 logout(): Promise<void>